sinc-lab/ET-Pfam/README.md

 ## 5. Reproduce results with full Pfam dataset

 You can also reproduce the results from the manuscript using the full Pfam dataset.
 Note that his process is significantly slower due to the large size of the dataset.
-Before running any steps for the full dataset, edit the config/base.json and set the `dataset` field to `full`, to indicate that you are working with the full Pfam data instead of the mini version.

 ### 5.1.
 Test ET-Pfam ensembles